A Comprehensive Year-Round Yard Maintenance Guide

 To keep your lawn healthy, you need to feed and trim it on a regular basis.
 For the best results, it’s important to know the proper methods to care for your grass.

-Pro-Tip: The best times to fertilize are in April, around Memorial Day, around July 4, after Labor Day and near the time of your final mow.
+The best times to fertilize are in April, around Memorial Day, around July 4, after Labor Day and near the time of your final mow.

-When your mulch is looking thin, it’s time to pack some more on.
-While it doesn’t need to be part of your yearly spring yard cleanup, a fresh layer of mulch instantly makes your yard look revived.
+A fresh layer of mulch instantly makes your yard look revived.
 Keep in mind that mulch can spruce up more than just flowerbeds and tree patches.

 “The mailbox and front garden areas can offer a lot of curb appeal for the money in a single afternoon,” said Sarah Fogle, founder of Ugly Duckling House.
 “That’s where I begin to add some color and wake things up.”